-1 Framework for seismic performance-based design of WDS
+1 Framework for seismic performance-based design of WDSs

-The layout of WDS pipelines can be represented by an algebra network.
-In the network, pipelines are treated as arcs, purified water treatment plants are treated as source nodes, centralized water supply point and the cross or tees of pipelines are treated as user nodes.
-Arcs may suffer damages due to seismic damages of pipeline structure.
+The layout of WDS pipelines can be represented by an algebraic network.
+In the network, pipelines are treated as arcs, purified water treatment plants are treated as source nodes, and the centralized water supply point and the crosses or tees of pipelines are treated as user nodes.
+Arcs may suffer damage due to seismic damage to the pipeline structure.
 Nodes are assumed to be perfectly reliable.
 Fig. 1 shows the flowchart of the seismic performance-based design model proposed by this study.
 There are six main steps in the proposed model.
-The intension of each step is explained as follows.
-The seismic performance objective of WDS should be proposed by functional requirements of user nodes rather than structural resistance of pipelines.
-Therefore, the fortification criterion is determined according to the importance classification of user nodes firstly by step 1 and 2.
-Comprehensive importance values of user nodes are calculated in step 1, based on which the classification of user nodes can be executed.
-Among system performance assessment methods that can be used as the post-earthquake performance criteria of user nodes, network connective reliability of user nodes is chosen as the performance criterion.
+The intention of each step is explained as follows.
+The seismic performance objective of the WDS should be proposed by the functional requirements of user nodes rather than the structural resistance of pipelines.
+Therefore, the fortification criterion is first determined according to the importance classification of user nodes by step 1 and 2.
+The comprehensive importance values of user nodes are calculated in step 1, based on which the classification of user nodes can be executed.
+Among the system performance assessment methods that can be used as the post-earthquake performance criteria of user nodes, the network connective reliability of user nodes is chosen as the performance criterion.
 The performance objectives of user nodes with different importance classifications are determined in step 2 by the decision makers.